patrick-kidger/equinox/docs/faq.md

 Seriously, we think they're fair!
 Nonetheless all of the above approaches have their adherents, so it seems like all of these approaches are doing something right.
 So if you're already happily using one of them for your current project... then keep using them.
 (Don't rewrite things for no reason.)
 But conversely, we'd invite you to try Equinox for your next project. :)

 For what it's worth, if you have the time to learn (e.g. you're a grad student), then we'd strongly recommend trying all of the above.
 All of these libraries have made substantial innovations, and have all made substantially moved the numerical computing space forward.
-Equinox deliberately takes inspiration from them.
-For example Julia has an excellent type system, and this has strongly informed [this Equinox design pattern](../pattern/).
+Equinox deliberately takes inspiration from them!